Find your next home or office with Two Trees

 Throughout the 19th and 20th centuries, Williamsburg was a hub of industrial, cultural, and economic growth with many major businesses, schools, banks, and factories.
-Today it is one of New York City’s most vibrant neighborhoods, and the epicenter of Brooklyn’s creative culture.
-Domino Park, built by Two Trees on the site of the former Domino Sugar Factory, has opened the waterfront to the public and the neighborhood’s mix of artistic energy, exiting restaurants and unique retail shops make it one of the city’s most desirable places to live.
+Today it is one of New York City’s most vibrant neighborhoods and the epicenter of Brooklyn’s creative culture.
+Domino Park, built by Two Trees on the site of the former Domino Sugar Factory, has opened the waterfront to the public and the neighborhood’s mix of artistic energy, exciting restaurants and unique retail shops make it one of the city’s most desirable places to live and work.

 Historically, downtown Brooklyn had been a commercial and civic center.
 However, in the past decade the area has become more residential, attracting people with its rich cultural institutions, parks and lively atmosphere.

 Hell’s Kitchen, also known as “Clinton,” and “Midtown West,” is situated along the Hudson River on Manhattan’s West Side.
 Close to the world’s most celebrated theater district, Lincoln Center, Central Park, Columbus Circle, Hudson Yards and Times Square, Hell’s Kitchen brings together the best of all worlds — from Broadway shows, to symphonies, to shopping at Columbus Circle.